Algorithmic neutrality: Algorithmic neutrality in general

-Underdetermination may arise if the system has \emph{multiple aims}.\footnote{See \citep{fazelpourdanks2021} for a similar point.} Imagine an algorithm for use in pre-trial detention decisions in the U.S. judicial system, along the lines of those that are in fact widely used \citep{angwinetal2016}.
+Underdetermination may arise if the system has a \emph{conjunctive aim}.\footnote{\citet{fazelpourdanks2021} make a similar point.} Imagine an algorithm for use in pre-trial detention decisions in the US judicial system, along the lines of those that are in fact widely used \citep{angwinetal2016}.
 Such decisions are supposed to be based on two factors: if the defendant is released, whether they will commit a crime (likelihood of recidivism) and whether they will fail to appear for a future court appearance (likelihood of flight).
-Our algorithm assigns a defendant a single score---based on likelihood of recidivism and likelihood of flight---that is supposed to represent their aptness for pretrial detention.
-In other words, the algorithm aims to assign scores on the basis of \emph{both} the likelihood of recidivism and the likelihood of flight.
-These two aims underdetermine how to assign scores to candidates.
+Based on \emph{both} of these factors, our algorithm assigns defendants a single score that represents their aptness for pre-trial detention.
 Imagine that one defendant has slightly higher risk of recidivism than another while having a slightly lower risk of flight.
-Which defendant should receive a higher risk score, or should they receive the same score?
-This is a matter of how to weight likelihood of recidivism and likelihood of risk against each other.
-To resolve it, we cannot appeal to the dual aims of predicting recidivism risk and predicting flight risk, since these two aims ``disagree'' with one another.
-The aims of predicting recidivism risk and flight risk therefore underdetermine how to assign scores to defendants.
+Deciding which defendant should receive a higher risk score (or if they should have the same score) is a matter of weighting the likelihood of recidivism against the likelihood of flight.
+To do so, we cannot appeal to the dual aims of predicting recidivism risk and predicting flight risk, since these two aims ‘disagree' with one another.
+The aims of predicting recidivism risk and flight risk therefore underdetermine how to assign the single risk score.

-Underdetermination may arise from other sources still. \citet{dotan2020} and \citet{johnsonfc}, among others, show how various scientific practices have direct analogues in algorithmic systems.
-(Dotan, for example, discusses how questions of scientific theory choice also arise in developing machine learning algorithms.)
-After all, algorithmic systems often aim to get at the truth---for example, they aim to predict whether someone will commit a crime or fail to appear for a court date.
-In \S\ref{neutrality}, I noted that many claim that the aim of truth underdetermines how to conduct certain scientific practices.
-Suppose such claims are true.
-Then, Dotan and Johnson show, also true will be analogous claims that the aim of truth in an analogous algorithmic system underdetermines how that system delivers its results.
+Underdetermination may have even more sources. \citet{dotan2020} and \citet{johnson2023}, among others, show that algorithmic systems are analogous to certain scientific practices.
+After all, algorithmic systems often aim to get at the truth (like predicting whether someone will commit a crime).
+Some argue that the aim of truth underdetermines how to conduct certain scientific practices (as I noted in \S\ref{q2}).
+If such arguments are sound, then so too will be analogous arguments that the aim of truth in certain algorithmic systems underdetermines how those systems deliver their results.

-Turn now to our third question: \emph{What can neutrality teach us about bias in a given algorithmic system?} The system can be exogenous-values biased---with values other than the system's aim either overriding that aim or complementing it.
-The system can also be biased in failing on its own terms---such bias is only worth avoiding if those terms are worth succeeding on.